strongself/MRefresh/README.md

 - *contentInsetChangeAnimationDuration* is basically what the name tells us about, i.e. animation duration of a view changing its inset from starting state to loading state and backwards (to starting state).

 #### Adding handler to a scroll view

+The very last thing is to add the animatable view, the configuration and the action handler (i.e. the closure which is called when the content offset reaches certain value) to a scroll view.

 ```swift
 tableView.addPullToRefresh(animatable: view, // MRefreshAnimatableView